 Binder & Associates Pasadena An accident involving a distracted driver has just been associated with a Google car.

-If the news concerning the auto accidents involving autonomous cars wasn’t enough to stir the debate on whether the self-driving technology is actually safe, this new report may do the trick.
+If the news concerning the Auto Accidents Attorney Pasadena involving autonomous cars wasn’t enough to stir the debate on whether the self-driving technology is actually safe, this new report may do the trick.

 According to a series of news reports, Google has claimed that one of its self-driving vehicles was involved in its first injury accident.
 But, like all other incidents involving the Google cars, the other driver was to blame.